Very little equipment is required to play women's field lacrosse. Required equipment includes:

 Any player under 19yrs of age as of December 31st of the playing year, who resides in a community offering a women’s field lacrosse program for which she is eligible to play, MUST register with that club.

-If there is no available program in her community for which she is eligible to play, a player may play in the next closest centre offering a women’s field program.
+If there is no available program in the community for which they are eligible to play, a player may play in the next closest centre offering a women’s field program.

 The "next closest centre” is determined by measuring the distance from the player’s residence to the closest boundary point to each club.
 Player’s do not have a right of choice between two clubs.